Why Pray for Jerusalem?

 Abraham believed in God and it was counted unto him for righteousness.

-Abraham's story has been told for thousands of years how that he offered up his son Isaac for a sacrifice to God.
+Abraham's story has been told for thousands of years how he offered up his son Isaac for a sacrifice to God.
 Abraham did not withhold his only son of promise.
 What a demand God had required of Abraham.
 What God wanted was Abraham's heart, not Isaac's life.

 It was in Jerusalem on Mount Moriah, where Abraham bound Isaac.
 It was on Mount Moriah that Jacob laid his head down and dreamed he saw angels descending and ascending on a ladder.